 Quality cloud backups use different forms of artificial intelligence that “learn” your unique ecosystem, information habits, and backup needs, which enables your backup solution to provide even more individualized support

 Other Things to Consider When Choosing a Backup Solution

 Without going into detail for each of these, some additional key factors that figure into your choice include the following:

-Complete protection for your data during any process, whether it’s at rest or in transit.
-You want to make sure you have the same level of protection when you’re file sharing and exchanging data.
+Complete protection for your data during any process, whether it’s at rest or in transit, is a must.
+You want to make sure you have the same level of protection on all file types, storage devices, and more.